Maggy Stein: Biography

 Maggy Stein was born in the Luxembourg City in 1931 to the former college director Jean-Pierre Stein.

 Stein attended Lucien Wercollier's sculpture course at the Lycée des arts et métiers from 1947 to 1949.

-She then moved to the Belgian Congo with her first husband in 1950 where they lived for three years.
-The couple had three daughters born from 1951 to 1959.
+She then moved to the Belgian Congo with her first husband in 1950, where they lived for three years.
+The couple had three daughters, born between 1951 and 1959.

 Stein returned to Wercollier's course in 1957 and began to exhibit her work in 1962.

-From 1962, Maggy Stein organized exhibitions of her sculptures and participated in exhibitions with other artists nationally and internationally.
+From 1962, Stein organized exhibitions of her sculptures and participated in exhibitions with other artists, nationally and internationally.
 Stein worked in marble, bronze, stone, and occasionally wood.

-Her monumental sculpture commissioned by the Luxembourg state is the 2.50 m travertine sculpture known as La Grande Isis which was put in place in 1980 to the south of the Notre Dame Cathedral.
-Two other sculptures of hers are on loan to the Court of Justice of the European Union.
+Her monumental sculpture commissioned by the Luxembourg state is the 2.50 m travertine sculpture, known as La Grande Isis, which was put in place in 1980 to the south of Luxembourg City's Notre-Dame Cathedral.
+Two other sculptures of hers are on loan to the Court of Justice of the European Union, also in Luxembourg City.

 Stein married sculptor Jean-Pierre Georg (1926–2004) in 1980 and they set up their workshops in the farm they restored in Fennange.

 Stein died in Esch-sur-Alzette.
-She is remembered in the art gallery in Bettembourg Castle which is named in her honour.
+She is remembered in the art gallery in Bettembourg Castle, which is named in her honour.